The most rugged and robust headset we have ever tested.

 Priced at around $300 (RRP), the F.R.E.Q.
 5 is clearly a premium product.
 Is it worth that kind of cash?
 Having reviewed numerous headsets in the past, I feel I'm in a pretty good position to determine the answer to that question.

-The moment you open the box, any doubt that the F.R.E.Q.
+he moment you open the box, any doubt that the F.R.E.Q.
 5 is a quality instrument is immediately dismissed.
 Its metal construction and innovative design, similar to the R.A.T.
-7 mouse
+7 mouse, instantly impresses.

 In addition to the headset itself, there are two cords in the box: USB for use with a computer, and standard 3.5mm, so you can use the device on your favorite music player or smartphone.

 he unit sports a detachable microphone jack (including a little grommet to cover up the hole when not in use), while the ear cups conceal 50mm speakers that are capable of 20hz to 20Khz, resulting in crisp and clear sounds - both in the bass and the higher pitches.

 The basic frame is built with lightweight metal, while the whole unit is generously padded for comfort.
 The braided cord extends a short distance from the unit before ending in a breakaway connector, which can receive either the two-meter USB cable or the shorter 3.5mm cable.